 A Outra Face da Lua

-A Outra Face da Lua might just be my favourite vintage shop in Lisbon.
-I always love coming in here – the shop is big and spacious, the clothing is organised and rainbow coordinated.
+A Outra Face da Lua might just be top of my favourite vintage shops in Lisbon.
+I always love coming in here – the shop is big and spacious, the clothing is organised and rainbow-coordinated.
 The displays are cute and the selection of clothing from the 60s to 90s is wide.
 The store, which has been open in the downtown area since 2005, often gets shipments of certain clothing, so sometimes you’ll walk in to find 50 vintage kilts, while another time it will be all about vintage sports blazers.

 Ás de Espadas

 The owners behind this shop, Tiago Andrade and Bruno Lopes, have been in the vintage game for more than a decade.
 One of the first to open in Lisbon, there are now two Ás de Espadas (Ace of Spades) and they also run Heartcore, Zip Gum, newJester and Sons of the Silent Age (more on those below).
 A super passionate shop attendant showed me some of the beautiful snakeskin and crocodile vintage handbags in stock and went into detail about how each piece in their shops get meticulously cleaned, a process that sometimes takes months.

 The original Ás de Espadas is focused on fashion from the 60s and 70s.
 Inside find busts holding vintages hats, scarves and accessories alongside floaty feminine dresses, velvet shirts, leather everything and plenty of puffs and frills.
 There are two locations – the one on Calçada do Carmo is just women’s clothing, while the Rua da Conceição vintage boutique has men’s and women’s items.

 Heartcore Vintage Clothing